Smartphones Welcome: Utilizing Personal Mobile Devices in Active Learning

 Assessing Histology in an Integrated Medical Curriculum – Digital Slidebox and Bloom’s Taxonomy

-Allison Chatterjee, University College of Osteopathic Medicine, Marion University; and Sarah Zahl, Marion University
+Allison Chatterjee, University College of Osteopathic Medicine, Marian University; and Sarah Zahl, Marian University

 The aim of this study was to assess student performance on multiple choice histology questions across assessment types (Digital Slidebox practice quizzes, Digital Slidebox graded quizzes, and course examinations) and across Bloom’s taxonomy level of the questions.
 The presentation will discuss the modified Bloom’s taxonomy rubric and the rationale for its use.
 Item analysis data will also be presented.

 Making a Practice High-Impact